Introducing Parallel Search: the highest accuracy web search API engineered for AI

 A second user has arrived on the web: AI.
 And it needs fundamentally different infrastructure than humans do.

 The Parallel Search API, built on our proprietary web index, is now generally available.
-It's the only web search tool actually designed from the ground up for AI agents: engineered to deliver the most relevant, token-efficient web data at the lowest cost.
-The result: more accurate answers, fewer round-trips, and lower costs for any agent workflow.
+It's the only web search tool designed from the ground up for AI agents: engineered to deliver the most relevant, token-efficient web data at the lowest cost.
+The result is more accurate answers, fewer round-trips, and lower costs for every agent.

 ## Human search and AI search solve different problems

 Traditional search engines were built for humans.
-They rank URLs, assuming someone will click through and navigate a page with their eyes and brain.
+They rank URLs, assuming someone will click through and navigate to a page.
 The search engine's job ends at the link.
-The system optimizes for keywords, click-through rates, and page layouts designed for browsing - done in milliseconds and as cheaply as possible.
+The system optimizes for keywords searches, click-through rates, and page layouts designed for browsing - done in milliseconds and as cheaply as possible.

 The first wave of web search APIs used in AI-based search made this human search paradigm programmatically accessible, but failed to solve the underlying problem of how you design search for an AI agent’s needs.

-AI search has to solve a different problem: **what tokens do you put in an agent's context window to help it complete the task?
-You're not ranking URLs for humans to click—you're ranking context and tokens for models to reason over.**
+AI search has to solve a different problem: **what tokens should go in an agent's context window to help it complete the task?
+We’re not ranking URLs for humans to click— we’re optimizing context and tokens for models to reason over.**

 This requires a fundamentally different search architecture: